adamstorer/jekyll-cayman-theme/_posts/2017-09-12-Durkheim-Suicide-defs.markdown

 ## Altruistic Suicide

-<def>What is altruistic suicide?:Sometimes people kill themselves along some particular characterstics, such as getting old and sick, having a spouse die, or having a master die while you're the chief.
+<def>What is altruistic suicide?: Sometimes people kill themselves along some particular characterstics, such as getting old and sick, having a spouse die, or having a master die while you're the chief.
 In these cases, suicide is seen as a duty.
 But these duties are social construction.
 It is imposed by society or social ends.
 In these types of suicides, you are acting altruistically for the group rather than for the self.
 This suicide can be obligatory, optional or acute. </def>

 Military suicide is a strange example, here people are integrated (though would not be so in civilian life).
 You are already putting yo;ur life on the line for society, and this can be taken too intensely (life on the line for individual people?)